wesleytian/wesleytian.com/posts/about.md

 ## Me

 Hi, my name is Wesley Y. Tian.
 I'm a founding member of [Virtually](https://tryvirtually.com/), the "Shopify" for Online Schools.
 As Virtually's first hire, I've helped out in multiple domains, but my forte is software engineering.
-We are currently a team of 6 and are backed by [Afore Capital](https://afore.vc/), [Y Combinator](https://www.ycombinator.com/), [Tiger Global](https://www.tigerglobal.com/home), and talented angels such as [Eric Ries](https://en.wikipedia.org/wiki/Eric_Ries), [Li Fan](https://en.wikipedia.org/wiki/Li_Fan_(engineer)), and [Avlok Kohli](https://angel.co/p/avlok-kohli).
+We are currently a team of 11 (5 full-time) and are backed by [Afore Capital](https://afore.vc/), [Y Combinator](https://www.ycombinator.com/), [Tiger Global](https://www.tigerglobal.com/home), and talented angels such as [Eric Ries](https://en.wikipedia.org/wiki/Eric_Ries), [Li Fan](https://en.wikipedia.org/wiki/Li_Fan_(engineer)), and [Avlok Kohli](https://angel.co/p/avlok-kohli).
+We've raised over $2M to date.

 Growing up around the world in the following places has inexplicably shaped my worldview:
 - Mountain View, CA (age 0)